 You can vary the vegetables if you like, but this is my 20+ year traditional combination: lettuce, sliced tomatoes, sliced red onion, sliced cucumbers, fresh basil leaves, and Roasted Red Peppers.
 For some reason these flavors really work for me, and I wouldn’t want to vary them.
 And the goat cheese and balsamic are non-negotiables as well.

 If you haven’t tried goat cheese, don’t be put off.
 It’s similar in flavor to a rich cream cheese, but with a different, crumblier texture.
 My kids raised their eyebrows when I first made them this sandwich, but I made believers out of them.
 Try it, you’ll like it!
+Be sure to make a Goat Cheese Pizza with the leftovers.

 To make serving easier for the out of doors, you can make individual sandwiches with rolls, but you’ll impress your people if you make one giant picnic sandwich.
 Trust me.
 I won over my 12-year old with a ginormous sandwich.